 Many psychologists work independently.
 They also team up with other professionals-for example, other scientists, physicians, lawyers, school personnel, computer experts, engineers, policymakers, and managers-to contribute to every area of society.
 Thus, we find them in laboratories, hospitals, courtrooms, schools and universities, community health centers, prisons, and corporate offices.

-How Can the Psychology Department Help Me Reach My Career Goals?
+How Can the Department of Psychological Science Help Me Reach My Career Goals?

-The Psychology Department is committed to helping you reach your career goals.
+The Department of Psychological Science is committed to helping you reach your career goals.
 Because our mission is education and training, we cannot help you locate potential employment: that role is handled by UVM's Office of Career Services.
 However, the Department offers several areas that can enhance your career potential, including:

 - getting research experience in a faculty member's laboratory